brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/projects.md

 2. Video recorded presentation

 {: .note }
-The goal is to learn new skills with the topic related to neuroscience.
-You can find the projects from past Brainhack School [here](https://school.brainhackmtl.org/project/).
+The goal is to learn new skills with the topic relates to neuroscience.
+You can find the projects from past Brainhack School [here](https://school.brainhackmtl.org/project/), which might inspire you.

 # Project Progress